staticallyio/statically-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best free and fast CDN for WP.
-Image, CSS, JS optimization.
-Powered by multi-CDN: Google Cloud CDN, CloudFront, Cloudflare, Fastly, and BunnyCDN.
+Host and optimize image, CSS, and JavaScript files with Statically CDN.

 == Description ==

-Statically is the all-in-one solution for your static assets optimization and delivery.
-The multi-CDN feature makes Statically faster and more reliable than other solutions with 700+ points of presence worldwide.
+Statically is the fast and easy way to make your websites load faster.
+This plugin allows you to easily host and optimize static assets with our fast, reliable global CDN.

 [**Statically**](https://statically.io)

-#### FEATURES
+== FEATURES ==

-* Multi-CDN (Cloudflare, Fastly, BunnyCDN, Google Cloud, and CloudFront)
-* Image Optimization
+* Image Optimization (auto-WebP, compression level)
-* CDN for CSS and JavaScript files
+* CDN for static assets (images, CSS, JavaScript, fonts)
 * CDN for WordPress Core Assets
 * CDN for WordPress Emoji
-* Automagically create beautiful Open Graph images
+* Create beautiful Open Graph images for social media
-* Easily generate a beautiful favicon for your site
+* Generate a beautiful favicon
 * Replace existing CDNJS URL with Statically
+* Powered by multi-CDN (Cloudflare, Fastly, BunnyCDN, Google Cloud, and CloudFront)

-#### BENEFITS
+== BENEFITS ==

-* Automatically speed up your site by optimizing static assets
+* Drastically speed-up your websites by serving static assets with Statically
-* The most reliable network in its class for your static assets
+* Powered by multi-CDN, offering the most reliable network in its class
 * Lighten your server from static asset traffic loads

+== HOW DOES IT WORK? ==

+Statically is made to be simple and easy to use.
+Optimizing files with Statically is easy as typing a URL into the browser address bar.
+This plugin works by replacing static links to CDN links.
+Changed `https://example.com/cat.jpg` to `https://cdn.statically.io/img/example.com/cat.jpg`.

+Adding a Statically link in front of your file link will give you the advantage of on-the-fly file optimization.
+Visitors will access the site faster and enjoy bandwidth savings, so will you.

+== PRINCIPLE ==

+Optimizing files for your website can be a pain, you have to install plugins for image optimization and CSS/JS minification.
+But the process is done on your server so it can create loads.

+That's why we want to provide a cloud-based solution that is simple and easy to use for anyone.
+Statically lets you easily compress and resize images as well as minify CSS/JS using our powerful URL-based API.
+By using Statically, your static assets will be instantly available worldwide on premium networks operated by Google, Amazon, Cloudflare, Fastly, and BunnyCDN which saves money on bandwidth.

-#### CONTRIBUTE
+== CONTRIBUTE ==

 * Anyone is welcome to contribute to the plugin on [GitHub](https://github.com/staticallyio/statically-wp).